How to Thrive as a Single WomanMar 08, 2020

 This is lowest on my list only because the therapist I saw was expensive so I only saw her once every few months.
 The frequency you see your therapist makes a difference and that’s not a luxury I had.
 Nonetheless, she was very effective.
 Every time I did see her was when I was at my absolute lowest and she did give me a big jolt of energy, hope, and a plan to go with.

-At Defense Ninjas, we designed our weekly class to have an empowerment session at the end of class so that every student has FREE weekly access to a professional and don't have to struggle like I did to get crucial support.
+At Defense Ninjas, we designed our weekly classes with an empowerment session embedded so that every student has FREE weekly access to a professional and don't have to struggle like I did to get crucial support.

 Also low on my list only because it helped me with sleep more than anything else.
 Getting a good night’s sleep did help me stay energized and hopeful during the day so I didn’t discount that!
 I’ll take a stretch here and list all the things I did under “meditation” that added immense value to my well-being:

-Listening to Self-Talk Audio I got from a Life Coach.
+Rewiring my Brain through Self-Talk audio series I got from a Life Coach.

 It's such an important and powerful practice that we incorporate this into our self-defense training as well.
-At Defense Ninjas, we do a 5 minute meditation on either empowerment or gratitude at the end of our self-defense class.
+At Defense Ninjas, we do a 5 minute empowerment meditation structured so that you can do it or your own or with a coach.
 This short practice helps us appreciate ourselves more and relax.

 2. Dance & Games Workout

-There are four reasons why this worked like a charm:
+There are four reasons why this worked like a charm for me: